Israeli airstrikes on Lebanon kill 2 journalists for a pan-Arab TV channel, 4 Palestinian militants

 “We are aware of a claim regarding journalists in the area who were killed as a result," the military said.
 “This is an area with active hostilities, where exchanges of fire occur.
 Presence in the area is dangerous.”

-The deaths bring the number of journalists who have been killed since the Israel-Hamas war began last month, according to the Committee to Protect Journalists.
+The deaths bring the number of journalists who have been killed since the Israel-Hamas war began last month to at least 50, according to the Committee to Protect Journalists.
 Most were Palestinian journalists working in the Gaza Strip.

 Israeli shelling in southern Lebanon on Oct.
 14 killed Reuters videojournalist Issam Abduallah and wounded other journalists from France's international news agency, Agence France-Presse, and Qatar's Al-Jazeera TV.